rocrill/crock-on/README.md

     Result: Pass

-  * 9.5 As an admin user, I filter all posts by status and time of creation so that I can easily filter to view the posts that I need to access.
+  * 9.5 As an admin user, I can filter all posts by status and time of creation so that I can easily filter to view the posts that I need to access.

     ![Desktop](static/images/admin-filterposts.png)